Freigeistin: Critical reception

 Miriam Amro, writing for Der Spiegel, considered the album a success, featuring music that feels "surprisingly uncalculated" this time.
 The writers of the Kölner Stadt-Anzeiger felt that while the music was neither particularly "meaningful" nor "revolutionary", it was "authentic" and made "with heart" from start to finish.
 Sven Kabelitz from laut.de felt that Freigeistin "may not be a major breakthrough, but Connor now feels confident enough in her own language that her tenth album ranks among her better works.
 The songs aren't always undeniably strong, but they're always full of honesty, heart, and passion."
+Plattentests editor Christopher Sennfelder concluded that "it is difficult to truly dislike Sarah Connor: despite an overlong and occasionally uneven Freigeistin, her strong voice and polished, risk-averse pop sensibility ultimately prevail."